• header.categories

 In Firefox (54.0.1 32bit) I see the cert in the servers column.
 If I try to make an exception it says I don't need to as the site is serving a valid certificate.
 But when I load the page I always get the security warning.
 Arrrgggghhhhh.....This is driving me nuts! ???

-jkandasa @skywatch last edited by
+jkandasa @skywatch

 @skywatch When we go with SSL certificate we always get the security warning.
 To avoid SSL certificate warning you have to create CA certificate.